After Being Treated Like You’re Invisible

 Shaking off the weight of being overlooked and anchoring yourself in your own presence.

 This article explores the mental and emotional impact of being overlooked in the workplace.
-A short, guided audio-decompression is available at the end of the page.
+A short, guided audio-decompression is available at the end of the article.

 You were right there.
 You spoke up, you asked a direct question, or you did the physical work—and it felt as though you weren't fully seen by the people around you.